sameer082/addpythonfile/README.md

- Python assignment
+Python assignment :-
-In first task simple give a to know even or odd.
+In first task simple give a number to know even or odd.
 In second task just run the code .